 the Conservation Department office or e-mail us if you are not sure if there are wetlands on or near your property or proposed project.

 Does the Commission have a local wetlands ordinance?
 No the Commission does not have a local ordinance, however, the Commission does have a 20 foot wetland setback policy which prohibits any work within 20 feet of the wetland.
 Since wetlands are important to a healthy environment, the 20-foot buffer zone provides added protection to this sensitive resource area.
 Click here for a copy of the 20 foot wetland

 Why are wetlands protected?
 Wetlands are important for the protection of surface and groundwater supplies, they help prevent storm damage, provide flood control, and they provide habitat to fisheries, shell fish, and wildlife.
 Wetlands act as natures “water purification system” and are extremely vital to a healthy environment.

 What constitutes work in or near wetlands?
 Work is any activity which will change the grade of the land or move dirt, create mud or silt, or alter the land by building a structure on a site within 100 feet of a wetland or 200 feet of a river.

-*For simple projects involving installation of sheds, removal of a few trees or minor landscaping within 100 feet of a wetland a Request for Determination of Applicability can be filed, this forms can be obtained at http://mass.gov/dep/water/approvals/wpaform1.doc
+For simple projects use WPA form 1: Request for Determination of Applicability involving installation of sheds, removal of a few trees or minor landscaping within 100 feet of a wetland

 If you have any questions on what forms to use, please call the office and ask for assistance.
 Unfortunately these are state forms and can be complicated, so please do not hesitate to ask for help, that’s what we are here for!